 We will discuss your health status, the dental treatment you require, and whether or not visiting our office will be safe for you, our other patients, and our staff.

-- Please wear a face mask or other face covering upon entering the building.
+- Please wear a mask or other face covering into the building and office.

 How can you prevent contracting or spreading COVID-19?